wy-hh/connectedhomeip/examples/lighting-app/bouffalolab/README.md

 ### Build options with build_examples.py

 - `-shell`, enable UART command line
-- `-115200`, set UART bardrate to 115200 for log and command line
+- `-115200`, set UART baudrate to 115200 for log and command line
 - `-rpc`, enable Pigweed RPC feature
 - `-cdc`, enable USB CDC feature, only support for BL706, and can't work with Ethernet Board
 - `-resetCnt`, enable feature to do factory reset when continues power cycle is greater than 3
 - `-mfd`, enable Matter factory data feature, which load factory data from `DTS` region and `MFD` partition
-    - Please contact to Bouffalo Lab for Matter factory data support.
+    - Please contact to `Bouffalo Lab` for Matter factory data support.
-- `-mfdtest`, neable Matter factory data module, but only load factory data from `FactoryDataProvider.cpp` file.
+- `-mfdtest`, enable Matter factory data module, but only load factory data from `FactoryDataProvider.cpp` file.

 ## Download image